Persecution: Religious

-Religious persecution is the systematic mistreatment of an individual or group due to their religious affiliation.
-Not only theorists of secularization (who presume a decline of religiosity in general) would willingly assume that religious persecution is a thing of the past.
-However, with the rise of fundamentalism and religiously related terrorism, this assumption has become even more controversial.
-Indeed, in many countries of the world today, religious persecution is a Human Rights problem.

-Atheists

-Atheists have experienced persecution throughout their history.
-Persecution may refer to unwarranted arrest, imprisonment, beating, torture, or execution.
-It also may refer to the confiscation or destruction of property.

 Baháʼís

 The persecution of Baháʼís refers to the religious persecution of Baháʼís in various countries, especially in Iran, which has the seventh largest Baháʼí population in the world, with just over 251,100 as of 2010.
 The Baháʼí Faith originated in Iran, and it represents the largest religious minority in that country.

 Buddhists

 The persecution of Buddhists has been a widespread phenomenon throughout the history of Buddhism, a phenomenon which is continuing today.
 As early as the 3rd century AD, Buddhists were persecuted by Kirder, the Zoroastrian high priest of the Sasanian Empire.

 Anti-Buddhist sentiment in Imperial China between the 5th and 10th century led to the Four Buddhist Persecutions in China of which the Great Anti-Buddhist Persecution of 845 was probably the most severe.
 However, Buddhism managed to survive in China, but it was greatly weakened.
 During the Northern Expedition, in 1926 in Guangxi, the Kuomintang Muslim General Bai Chongxi led his troops on a campaign to destroy Buddhist temples and smash idols, they turned the temples into schools and Kuomintang party headquarters.
 During the Kuomintang Pacification of Qinghai, the Muslim General Ma Bufang and his army wiped out many Tibetan Buddhists in the northeast and eastern Qinghai, and destroyed Tibetan Buddhist temples.